 FAFSA is the Free Application for Federal Student Aid.

 This application must be filed every year a student is in college.
-The deadline for priority consideration is March 1st, 2016, but you can still file anytime.
-Each Holton senior who files the FAFSA will receive a $5 Wesco card.
+The deadline for priority consideration is March 1st, 2021, but you can still file anytime.

 To complete the FAFSA, you will need:

 - Your Alien Registration Number (if you are not a U.S. citizen)

 - Your 2019 federal income tax returns, W-2s, and other records of money earned.
 (Note: You may be able to transfer your federal tax return information into your FAFSA using the IRS Data Retrieval Tool.)

 - Bank statements and records of investments (if applicable)